kaldas/kaldas.github.io/_posts/2016-11-10-DRY-the-good-the-bad-and-the-ugly.markdown

 They are the concerns that are shared throughout the application.
 They are most likely technical tasks and this is where having shared libraries with their own release pipeline can work really well.

-When I joined WorldRemit the first task that I picked up involved changing how Logging was performed.
+When I joined my past employer the first task that I picked up involved changing how Logging was performed.
 Now tweaking Log4net was easy.
 The hard part of distributing the changes to some 20 projects.
 This is when we created a NuGet package that could be easily distributed and versioned.
 We ended up creating more of these packages and other teams started using and contributing to them.
 Alas identifying our cross-cutting concerns was very helpful to us.

 Below is how our pipeline looked like: